Language

 As a formal procedure associated with paperwork for many people, the Know Your Customer (KYC) framework is constantly evolving—from amendments to key regulations to the advances in fraud techniques that you have to deal with.

-In this blog post, we highlight the five tendencies companies should keep an eye on when developing or refining their KYC policies.
+In this article, we highlight the five tendencies companies should keep an eye on when developing or refining their KYC policies in 2025.
 Non-regulated businesses can also find some insights worthy of their attention below.

 Since the KYC fundamentals are determined by regulators, it’s reasonable to start this overview of KYC trends with major legal changes that may affect related industries.